 Please be aware that it is required to notify our office of the event at least 30 days prior to the event to ensure an inspector is available at the requested date and time.
-Failure to provide a 30 day notice may result in the inability of our office to inspect and license the event, thus prohibiting the operation of the unit for the event.
+Failure to provide a 30-day notice may result in the inability of our office to inspect and license the event, thus prohibiting the operation of the unit for the event.
+Late notice will result in fee increases.